flahaye/breakout_game/README.md

 If you use Linux, install dependencies for Bevy, [from documentation of Bevy](https://github.com/bevyengine/bevy/blob/main/docs/linux_dependencies.md).

-Unzip (if needed) and run the following command.
+Download the repository, unzip (if needed) and run the following command inside.

 ```bash
 cargo run --release